ujjwalr27/FileShare/SUPABASE_STORAGE_SETUP.md

 ## 🔄 Migration Strategy

 ### **Option A: Fresh Deployment (Recommended)**
-- Start with Supabase Storage from day 1

 - Set `USE_SUPABASE_STORAGE=true` from the beginning

 ### **Option B: Migrate Existing Files**